muiatitus/first-code-challenge/README.md

 ## File Structure

-- `index.html`: Contains the HTML structure and user interface elements for the grade calculator.
+- `Challenge_one.html`: Contains the HTML structure and user interface elements for the grade calculator.
-- `index.js`: Contains the JavaScript code responsible for the grade calculation and updating the user interface.
+- `Challenge_one.js`: Contains the JavaScript code responsible for the grade calculation and updating the user interface.

 ## License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [MIT License](https://github.com/muiatitus/first-code-challenge/blob/main/LICENSE).